|

 Sarasota Herald-Tribune

 "Perhaps they were taking lessons from this production’s Carmen, Victoria Livengood.
-In some promotional literature, it was said that she has been described as “the ideal
+In some promotional literature, it was said that she has been described as “the

-she makes a superb Carmen."
+agree that she makes a superb Carmen."

 West Side Leader, Ohio

 "Principal characters were especially impressive.
 Mezzo-soprano Victoria Livengood is a veteran in the title role, and she gave it an earthy, swaggering performance.
-Her

-voice is strong, clear and accurate.
+Her voice is strong, clear and accurate.
 She has the charisma to dominate the stage, which Carmen must do.”
 The Morning Journal, Ohio

 "Victoria Livengood, Cleveland Opera’s Carmen, has the vocal depth and theatrical know-how to bring the woman to blazing life.
-Her mezzo is focused and full of throbbing
+Her mezzo is focused and full of

-will befall her."
+fate that will befall her."

 The Plain Dealer, Ohio

-"Livengood fits all the requirements of the famous gypsy role: a rich, supple and wide-ranging mezzo-soprano voice; a dynamic stage personality that brings the necessary
+"Livengood fits all the requirements of the famous gypsy role: a rich, supple and wide-ranging mezzo-soprano voice; a dynamic stage personality that brings the

-fire and flavor to the role; and the ability to act with both her voice and body."
+necessary fire and flavor to the role; and the ability to act with both her voice and body."

 Erie Daily Times, PA